Clogged Garbage Disposal

 When you throw pasta or noodles down the drain, they are just going to swell up and fill the entire disposal area.
 The same goes for rice –avoid throwing these down the drain.

-Some of the worst issues that we have seen with domestic garbage disposals were because of potato peels.
+Some of the worst issues that we have seen with a clogged garbage disposal were because of potato peels.
 They will create a sludgy mess –just toss them in the garbage!